SEO for Nonprofits in the Age of AI Search

 Some of you may remember the Year 2000 Bug – the end-of-the-world global technology failure that came and went with a whimper?

 With my new-found skills and passion for programming, I moved on to desktop application development in the late 1990’s, designing and building automated Microsoft Office solutions, applications that were supposed to be the end of skilled white collar workers everywhere.
-AI has revived the fear of being obsolete again.

 The good news is that for mission-focused Nonprofits, if you already have great content trusted by Google that is created BY humans FOR humans including community-centric stories speaking to your audience’s questions and needs, you’re in good shape.

-Understanding and answering your audience’s questions and needs is not a new form of SEO or ‘Answer Engine Optimization‘ as some are calling it – it’s just plain common sense and basic business and marketing know-how.
+Understanding and answering your audience’s questions and needs is not a new form of SEO or ‘Answer Engine Optimization‘ (AEO) as some are calling it – it’s just plain common sense and basic business and marketing know-how.

 Google has long provided very clear direction for creating high quality, high visibility content.
 Their self-assesment criteria in the “Creating helpful, reliable, people-first content” documentation on Google Search Central, should be a part of every online Content Strategy bible.